krsiakdaniel/movies-old/technologies.md

 # ⚙️ Technologies

-Learn about [dependencies](https://github.com/krsiakdaniel/movies/network/dependencies), technologies and services used to build this app.
+[Dependencies](https://github.com/krsiakdaniel/movies/network/dependencies), technologies, tools and services used to build this app.

 ## Core